 Instructions: Instructor can increase/decrease the experiments as per the requirement.
-Assignments:

-1 Dood the numeric data from CSV file and use some basic expection or it 1.
-Read the numeric data from .CSV file and use some basic operation on it.
+1. Read the numeric data from .CSV file and use some basic operation on it.
 2. Write a program to demonstrate the working of the decision tree algorithm.
-Use appropriate data set for building the decision tree and apply this knowledge to class a new sample.
+Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample.
 3. Write a program to demonstrate the working of the Random Forest algorithm.
-4. Write a program to implement the naïve Bayesian classifier for a sample training d set stored as a .CSV file.
-Compute the accuracy of the classifier, considering few t data sets.
+4. Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
+Compute the accuracy of the classifier, considering few test data sets.
 5. Assuming a set of documents that need to be classified, use the naïve Bayesian Classifier model to perform this task.
-Built-in Java classes/API can be used to wri the program.
+Built-in Java classes/API can be used to write the program.
 Calculate the accuracy, precision, and recall for your data set.
 6. Write a program to construct a Bayesian network considering medical data.
-Use the model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
+Use this model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
 You can use Java/Python ML library classes/API.
-7. Write a program to implement k-Nearest Neighbour algorithm to classify the iris d set.
+7. Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
 Print both correct and wrong predictions.
-Java/Python ML library classes can used for this problem.
+Java/Python ML library classes can be used for this problem.
 8. Write a program to demonstrate the working of the K-means clustering algorithm.
-9. Write a program to demonstrate the working of the Support Vector Machine Classification Algorithm.
+9. Write a program to demonstrate the working of the Support Vector Machine for Classification Algorithm.
 10. Write a program to demonstrate the working of the Hierarchical Clustering

 - 1. Rodrigo fernandes de Mello and Moacir Antonelli Ponti., Machine Learning, A practical approach on the statistical learning - 2.
 Christopher Bishop, "Pattern Recognition and Machine Learning" Springer, 2007. - 3.
 Stephen Marsland, "Machine Learning An Algorithmic Perspective", Chapman and Hall, CRC Press, Second Edition, 2014. - 4.
-Kevin P. Murphy, "Machine Learning: A Probabilistic Perspective", MIT Press, 2012. - Ethem Alpaydin, "Introduction to Machine Learning", MIT Press, Third Edition, 2014 - 6.
+Kevin P. Murphy, "Machine Learning: A Probabilistic Perspective", MIT Press, 2012. - 5.
+Ethem Alpaydin, "Introduction to Machine Learning", MIT Press, Third Edition, 2014 - 6.
 Tom Mitchell, "Machine Learning", McGraw-Hill, 1997.

-Course Code: UGCA1902 Course Name: Fundamentals of Computer and IT
+Course Name: Fundamentals of Computer and IT

-Program: BCA L: 3 T: 1 P: 0
+Program: BCA L : 3 T : 1 P : 0

-Branch: Computer Applications Credits: 4
+Branch : Computer Applications Credits: 4

 Semester: 6 th Contact hours: 44 hours

 Theory/Practical: Theory Percentage of numerical/design problems:

 Internal max. marks: 40 Duration of end semester exam (ESE): 3hrs

 External max. marks: 60 Elective status: Elective

 Total marks: 100